AaronOpfer/capsuleer.app/README.md

 ### JavaScript

-Node 20.17.0 is required.
-It's likely newer versions will work too (20.17.0 was LTS at time of writing).
 The correct version of `node` is installed when using `pixi` as described above.
-A production build can of the front-end can be made with `npx webpack --config webpack.prod.js`.
+A production build can of the front-end can be made with `npx vite build`.
 Production builds include source maps (this is an open-source project after all).

 ## Postgres